Image

 In this tutorial we'll:

-By the end of this tutorial you'll be able to use OAuth access tokens to make authenticated requests in a React application using fetch.
+By the end of this tutorial, you should be able to make authenticated JSON:API requests from React using fetch with a modern OAuth flow.

 Decoupled Headless Drupal